-Himachal Pradesh: Toll due to flash floods and landslides rises to 27
+Himachal Pradesh: Toll in flash floods and landslides rises to 27

 Forty-six incidents of flash floods and cloud bursts have been reported in the state in the last 48 hours.